RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 <!-- more -->

-As reference images we will use the following images of Wikimedia Commons:
+As reference images we will use the following images from Wikimedia Commons:

 1. [AdditiveColor](https://commons.wikimedia.org/wiki/File:AdditiveColor.svg) is an image with primitive shapes and a few different colors.
 2. [PNG transparency demonstration 1](https://commons.wikimedia.org/wiki/File:PNG_transparency_demonstration_1.png) is an image with full and partial transparency.